This Recipe includes

 What drinks to serve with it?

-Yes, pot au feu is one of those recipes that tastes better the next day.
+Beef pot au feu is one of those recipes that, interestingly, tastes better the next day.
 You can easily put aside portions in a container and put in the freezer.
 Let it cool, and then place in an airtight glass container.

 - 1 white onion chopped up